Lancashire renewable energy factsheets

-Reduce the amount of energy that you use.
-This is almost always better value for money than more drastic measures e.g. most of the energy used in a house will be for heating.
-Fitting draft excluders on doors and insulation in the loft is relatively cheap and will save a large amount of energy.
+- Be lean - reduce the amount of energy that you use.
+This is almost always better value for money than more drastic measures, for example most of the energy used in a house will be for heating.
+Fitting draft excluders on doors and insulation in the loft is relatively cheap and will save a large amount of energ

-Be clever with the energy that you use, and use it efficiently wherever possible.
-Energy efficient devices may be slightly more expensive, but they will cost you less to run.
+- Be clean - be clever with the energy that you use, and use it efficiently wherever possible.
+Energy efficient devices may be slightly more expensive, but they will cost you less to run

-Use renewable energy.
+- Be green - use renewable energy.
 If you reduce your overall energy use, the renewable energy will supply a higher proportion of your energy needs.
-You are making maximum use of your renewable energy, and getting best value for money.
+You are making maximum use of your renewable energy, and getting best value for money

 There are currently three government backed incentives schemes; two for renewable electricity and one for renewable heat.
 These incentives provide a financial payment for every unit of renewable energy generated.